jsniezek/chaosenergy/customGPT/src/01-welcome.md

 —

-**Can I create a versatile online platform for learning?** Status: 🚀 Active Experiments: 🟢, 🟠, ⚪ Current Experiment: 📘 "Developing interactive content" Next Action: 💡 Finalize module 1 interactive quiz.
+**Can I create a versatile online platform for learning?**
+Status: 🚀 Active
+Experiments: 🟢, 🟠, ⚪
+Current Experiment: 📘 Developing interactive content Next Action: 💡 Finalize module 1 interactive quiz.

 #### Goal and Experiment Summary Instructions
 **Legend**: Start with a brief legend to explain the color-coded status indicators used in the summary.